CCGE-Cambridge/lowess/examples/README.md

 ## Smoothing with different Polynomial Degrees
 The script `lowess_by_polynomialDegree.py` smooths a noisy quadratic signal using lowess.lowess, varing the degree of the polynomial used in the regression.

-The 0th and 1st order polynomials will miss the large scal curvature.
+The 0th and 1st order polynomials will miss the large scale curvature.
 The higher order polynomials will over fit.

 ![lowess_by_polynomialDegree.png](lowess_by_polynomialDegree.png)